Luos-io/Documentation/src/pages/low/containers/od.md

 To keep interoperability between <span class="cust_tooltip">containers<span class="cust_tooltiptext">{{container_def}}</span></span>, Luos provides an Object Dictionary (OD).

 ## What is OD?
-An Object Dictionary (OD) allows different developers of different containers to make them interoperate regardless of the unit they uses on the container.
+An Object Dictionary (OD) allows different developers of different containers to make them interoperate regardless of the unit they use on the container.

 Let's take an example: If container1 uses an angle as radians and container2 uses degrees, what is the unit they should use to share the angle information?